 When creating your emergency preparedness plan, consider potential disruptions to your primary strategies.
 It is vital to have backup plans in place to account for various scenarios.
 Identify alternative routes, backup locations, and contingency measures to adapt to unforeseen circumstances.
 Flexibility and adaptability are key elements of a robust prepping strategy.

-Stockpiling Food They’re Allergic to
+Stockpiling Food They’re Allergic To

 Allergies can pose significant risks during emergencies, especially if you rely heavily on specific food items in your stockpile.
 Ensure that all stored food is safe for consumption by every member of your household.
 Rotate your stockpile regularly to prevent the accumulation of expired or allergenic items.
 Prioritize the health and well-being of your family by catering to their specific dietary requirements.